arjun4396kumar/taskmanager/README.md

-# taskmanager
+# Task manager app
-# This is a basic task manager application and it is complete developed using javascript as database using localstiage of  browser.
+# This is a basic task manager application and it is complete developed using javascript.
+# For database using localstorage of  browser.